-Your no call, no show policy needs to be comprehensive and clearly outline the rules and regulations, including the consequences of violating the policy.
+Your no show, no call policy needs to be comprehensive and clearly outline the rules and regulations, including the consequences of violating the policy.
 For example, you may mandate that any employee who is not coming into work must call their manager at least 15 minutes before the scheduled start of their shift, or allow employees to call or text their manager up to one hour after their scheduled start time.

 Some things to consider when establishing your policy include: